adelowo/portfolio/_posts/2016-02-15-deploying-php-web-apps-with-capistrano.md

 {% endhighlight %}

-That one-liner spits a lot of information, all you have to grab a cup of coffee or do something else for some 75 secs - depending on your internet connection, i once was stucked with a bad WiFi network and it took me nearly 20 minutes - .
+That one-liner spits a lot of information, all you have to grab a cup of coffee or do something else for some 75 secs - depending on your internet connection, i once was stucked with a bad WiFi network and it took me nearly 10 minutes - .

 I have attached a screenshot of the process below.

 ![deploying php apps with Capistrano]({{ site.baseurl }}/img/log/cap.png)

-Haha moment ? , your production directory should match that obtainable at the right section of the screen-shot above.
+Haha moment ???

 I talked about pushing bad code into production the other time, so how do you rollback and remove the bad code ?
 It's a one-liner too!!!